Kim Little: Return to Arsenal, 2017–present

 In May 2017, Little sustained a rupture to her cruciate ligament during training with Arsenal, missing the better part of the season.
 On 14 March 2018, in the FA WSL Continental Tyres Cup final, Arsenal defeated Manchester City 1–0 to claim their fifth title.

 Little suffered a fracture to a fibula during a 5–0 win against Chelsea in October 2018.
 The match officials were criticised for failing to send off Chelsea's Drew Spence, whose "heavy tackle" had injured Little.
 It was estimated that the injury would prevent her from playing for 10 weeks.
 Arsenal won the 2018–19 Super League, their first league championship in seven years.

 Little signed a new contract with Arsenal in August 2019.
 She underwent surgery on an injured foot in February 2020.

 Little returned to former club OL Reign on a short-term loan in June 2022.

 In April 2023, during the 2022–23 Women's Super League season, Little was forced to miss the rest of the season, after picking up at hamstring injury.

+On 24 January 2024, Little became Arsenal's sixth player to reach the milestone of making 300 appearances for the club as she featured in a 6–0 win over Reading in the FA Women's League Cup, with Arsenal's vice captain Leah Williamson saying of Little's achievement "To have been that consistent for that long, for one club and be loyal, I think that's something that shouldn't go unnoticed."

 Little converted a penalty in the 3–1 win over Manchester United in front of the first sold out Super League match at Emirates Stadium.